Dr. Tarek Mostafa

 - Teaching at the University of Birmingham

-b) MA education and MSc TESOL dissertation module leader
+b) Module lead: MA education and MSc TESOL dissertations.

-c) Education leadership degree apprenticeship dissertation module leader
+c) Module lead: Education leadership degree apprenticeship dissertations.

-d) Lecturer on Education Policy and Social Justice
+e) Lecturer on Education Policy and Social Justice.

 - Invited Lectures: